synchronoustechnologies/TypeParams.jl/README.md

     b::B
 end
 ```
-This recovers the flexibility of optional typing and preserves the performance of compile-time types, but keeping the fields and type parameters in sync can be quite laborious.
+This recovers the flexibility of optional typing and preserves the performance of compile-time types, but keeping the fields and type parameters in sync can be laborious.

+## Usage

-This package resolves this conflict by introducing a macro `@typeparams` which allows us to insert "generic" type parameters like the ones above using a simple syntax:
+This package eliminates the fuss of generic type parameters by introducing a macro `@typeparams` which allows us to insert such type parameters using a simple syntax:
 ```julia
 @typedef struct Foo
     a::{}
     b::{}
 end
 ```
-It further allows us to specify type constraints with zero overhead:
+It further supports expressing type constraints with zero syntax overhead:
 ```julia
 @typedef struct Foo
     a::{<:Integer}